hjhjhjhhjhjhhh/Google-Client-Side-Encryption-Simulation/README.md

    &ensp;&ensp;   Decrypt: You can select or drag a .enc file to decrypt.

+5. User Authentication qr-code after registration
+- After registering successfully, access your authentication QR code at:

+Example: If your username is hello, visit http://localhost:5000/otp-qr/hello to scan the QR code.

 ### Reference
-All the process follow spce P.5 (Procedure of Google CSE)
+All the process follow spec P.5 (Procedure of Google CSE)

 ### TO-DO
 - Currently kms server treats all the user as authorized user, need some other authentication.